Our StaffLynn Carman Bodden

 5 pm Jazz Vespers

 Our biblical convictions and congregational commitments call us to welcome all people to our community of faith.
-We are a church where all people are loved and invited to share in our life together, regardless of sexual orientation or gender identity.
+We are a church where all people are loved and invited to share in our life together, inclusive of all sexual orientations or gender identities.

 In addtion to street parking, there are four areas set aside for your use when attending events and worship.
 You may use all the lots within sight of the church for events here.

 Our office is open from 8:30 am to 4:30 pm weekdays all year long.
 The library, the sanctuary, and church facilities are open for your use during these times.
 Community groups and individuals may book space at the church by contacting the church office.

 Membership in the First Reformed Church is open to all.
 Classes are held on a regular basis to help orient people to the building, the leadership, and the programs of the church.
 New Member Class is on the first Sunday of the month at 3pm and meet in the church office.
 Call 377-2201 for more info.

 is provided through our Kinderwyk program staffed by professionals and members located in Friendship Hall down stairs from the main sanctuary.
 Care is offered from 9:50am to noon every Sunday morning.

 Children through Junior High are invited to leave worship after the children’s message and go to church school.
 From 10:15 to noon, activities are offered so that parents might attend the Sunday Forum.